 Health probes poll the servers or applications to make sure that the server or service is available and to allow the system to remove failed devices.
 For this configuration, you will build an Internet Control Message Protocol (ICMP) and an HTTP probe.

-- Step 1: Open a browser window and enter https://10.4.49.119 into the address field.
-The Cisco ACE GUI opens. - Step 2: In the Username box, type admin, in the Password box, type the password you configured in Procedure 1,Step 1, and then click Log In. - Step 3: Navigate to Config > Virtual Contexts > Load Balancing > Health Monitoring, and then click Add. - Step 4: In the New Health Monitoring dialog box, in the Name box, enter icmp-probe, and then, in the Type list, choose ICMP.
+Step 1: Open a browser window and enter https://10.4.49.119 into the address field.
+The Cisco ACE GUI opens.

+Step 2: In the Username box, type admin, in the Password box, type the password you configured in Procedure 1, "Perform initial Cisco ACE setup," Step 1, and then click Log In.

+Step 3: Navigate to Config > Virtual Contexts > Load Balancing > Health Monitoring, and then click Add.

+Step 4: On the New Health Monitoring dialog box, in the Name box, enter icmp-probe, and then, in the Type list, choose ICMP.

-Config > Virtual Contexts > Lo ad Balancing > Health Monitoring @ (O-) Admin 🔽 🖆
+Config > Virtual Contexts > Lo ad Balancing > Health Monitoring 🖉 💽 Admin 🔽 🗹

 New Health Monitoring

-§Name: icmp-probe
+🖇 Name: icmp-probe

-Type: ICMP
+Туре: ICMP

 Description:

 Probe Interval (Seconds): 15

 Pass Detect Interval (Seconds): 60

 Fail Detect: 3

 More Settings

-Deploy N low Cancel
+Deploy Now Cancel

-- Step 6: Navigate to Config > Virtual Contexts > Load Balancing > Health Monitoring, and then click Add. - Step 7: In the New Health Monitoring dialog box, in the Name box, enter http-probe, and then, in the Type list, choose HTTP.
+Step 6: Navigate to Config > Virtual Contexts > Load Balancing > Health Monitoring, and then click Add.

+Step 7: On the New Health Monitoring dialog box, in the Name box, enter http-probe, and then, in the Type list, choose HTTP.

-Config > Virtual Contexts > Lo ad Balancing > Health Monitoring ▼ [
+Config > Virtual Contexts > Lo ad Balancing > Health Monitoring C 💽 Admin 🔽 🗹

 New Health Monitoring

-Name: http-probe
+§Name: http-probe

-Type: НПТР 🔻
+Type: HTTP

 Description:

 Probe Interval (Seconds): 15

 Pass Detect Interval (Seconds): 60

 Fail Detect: 3

 Port:

-Request Method Type: C Get
+Request Method Type: ○ Get ● Head

-Request HTTP URL: V
+Request HTTP URL: /

-▶ More Settings
+More Settings

 Deploy Now Cancel >